Depreciation of Real Estate Property: Should You Tap Into the Multi-Million Naira Short Let Real Estate Market? | PlistHub 2023

 Landowners place tenants daily in the short-term rental market, a contemporary renting pattern.
 Due to its profitability and bright future, it was founded by Shortlethomes and has since been embraced by numerous real estate companies.
 The average yield linked with a long-term rental agreement is one of the many aspects that contribute to the market’s expanding fame.

 However, this short-term rental agreement has a few exclusions and restrictions.
-As things stand, the Naira value depreciation rate is 15%, and accommodating at least 50% of residents is the only way to increase your short-term rental income significantly.
+As things stand, the Naira value depreciation rate is 15%, and accommodating at least 50% of residents is the only way to significantly increase your short-term rental income.
 International investors are also unlikely to see a return on their investments in the neighborhood.

 As the primary cause of income decline in short-term rentals, the price of construction materials also has a substantial impact.
 However, a 40 percent yield can be achieved and sustained with short-term rental property, as opposed to the 15 to 20 percent yield in the long-term rental market.